 evalcommand overwrites the values with the results of the <expression>.
 Otherwise the

 evalcommand creates a new field using <field>.
-The field name that you specify cannot include square brackets [ ].
+The field name that you specify can't be a reserved word and can't include square brackets [ ].
+See eval command usage.

 - The <expression> is a <string> which can be a combination of values, variables, operators, and functions that are processed to determine the value to place in the destination <field>.